Unifying Feature-Based Explanations with Functional ANOVA and Cooperative Game Theory: EXTENSIONS BEYOND OUR FRAMEWORK

 \subsection{From Decompositions to Influence Measures and Back}

 Using a suitable type of imputation method, and thereby definition of $F_S$, we obtain a fANOVA decomposition.
-This ensured by the recursive definition of fANOVA effects from Eq.~(\ref{eq_fanova_effect}).
+This is ensured by the recursive definition of fANOVA effects from Eq.~(\ref{eq_fanova_effect}).
 In fact, for the last effect, we have

 which yields a decomposition, as described for instance by \cite{apley_visualizing_2020,iwasawa2024interactiondecompositionpredictionfunction}.
-Moreover, this recursive definition related to the \gls{MT} also ensures the orthogonality-like property \citep{apley_visualizing_2020,iwasawa2024interactiondecompositionpredictionfunction}, since the \gls{MT} of a game with a single \gls{MT} is zero, unless these are the same.
+Moreover, this recursive definition related to the \gls{MT} also ensures the orthogonality-like property \citep{apley_visualizing_2020,iwasawa2024interactiondecompositionpredictionfunction}.
 Notably, partial individual, joint and interaction effects \emph{summarize} this fANOVA again into a functional decomposition \citep{bordt2022shapley} with components up to order $k$, i.e.

 In this context, the explanation $\phi_k$ up to order $k$ can be viewed as a restricted fANOVA with components up to order $k$.
 In future work, it would be interesting to understand how well such a low-complexity decomposition describes the model.